Latest News

 South Korea is considering nationwide driving restrictions as oil prices rise

-Senior officials have said that South Korea may extend driving restrictions to the public if oil prices continue to rise.
-The authorities are trying to curb energy demand due to supply constraints caused by the U.S./Israeli war with Iran.
+Senior officials have said that South Korea may extend driving restrictions to the public if global oil prices continue to rise.
+This is because authorities are trying to curb energy demand amid supply constraints due to the U.S./Israeli war against Iran.

-Koo 'Yun-cheol'said that the government may expand restrictions on the use of passenger cars beyond public institutions if oil prices increase to $120-$130 a barrel, from the current range of $100-$110.
+Finance Minister Koo Yon-cheol'said 'on Sunday that the government may expand restrictions on the use of passenger cars beyond public institutions if oil prices increase to $120-$130 a barrel, from the current range of $100-$110.

 The policy, if it were to be extended to all citizens, would mark the first national driving restrictions since 1991, when the government implemented a 10-day rotation system for vehicles to save energy.

-Koo, speaking on a local radio station, said that if the Middle East situation worsened, the crisis alert level would be raised to the "warning" stage.
-At this point, we would need to reduce consumption.
-This is the third-highest alert level of the four-stage system for resource security in Malaysia.
+Koo, speaking on a local radio station, said that if the Middle East crisis worsens, then the crisis alert system would be upgraded to the "warning" stage.
+At this point, we would also need to reduce?consumption.
+This is the third highest level of the four-stage crisis?alerts for resource security in the country.

-He said the government may also consider further fuel tax reductions to ease the burden of households.
+He said that the government could also look at further fuel tax reductions to reduce the burden on the households.

-In a separate press release issued on Monday, the finance ministry stated that a decision regarding mandatory driving restrictions for the private sector was still pending.
-The authorities will weigh up energy supply conditions as well as broader economic factors prior to taking any action.
+In a separate press release, the finance ministry stated that mandatory driving restrictions for the private sector are still undecided.
+The authorities will weigh energy supply conditions and other economic factors before taking any action.

-Senior politicians and lawmakers have also posted on social media about the use of public transport and bicycles as an example, and called on the public to join in energy-saving efforts.
+Senior politicians and lawmakers have also posted on social media about using public transport, bicycles and other energy-saving methods and urging the public to do the same.

 (source: Reuters)